 Real Good Juice Co.

 Why it deserves a squeeze: The locally owned spot will be your new favorite place to pop in for a sandwich and cold-pressed juice, and treat the kids to a special smoothie.
 They also get points for convenience with their online ordering option.

-Real Good Juice Co. now has three locations in Bucktown, Old Town and Southport Corridor and you can find them in Whole Foods, as well.
+Real Good Juice Co. now has several locations in the city and you can find them in Whole Foods, as well.
 They offer 10-ounce cold-pressed juices which boast three pounds of organic produce per bottle and come with witty names like Juicille Ball and Punky Juice-ster.
-For a snack there is dehydrated fruit and granola, or try the AB & J toast topped with homemade almond butter and jam.
+For a snack, there is dehydrated fruit and granola, or try the AB & J toast topped with homemade almond butter and jam.